rmavis/cms/readme.md

 - Uses `erb` to render templates
 - Generates static files

-It currently has no graphical admin---though I plan on writing one---so as of now it's "headless", meaning you interact with the CMS via the command line.
+It currently has no graphical admin---though I plan on writing one---so as of now it's "headless", meaning you interact with the CMS by writing files and acting on them via the command line.

 ## Core Concepts